Boating Safety Tips

 - Regardless of the season, keep a close eye on the weather and bring a radio.
-Sudden wind shifts, lightning and choppy water all can mean a storm is brewing.
+Sudden wind shifts, lightning, and choppy water all can mean a storm is brewing.

 - If bad weather is approaching, get off the water early to avoid a long waiting line in inclement weather.

 - Cold water temperatures, particularly in spring and fall, increase the risk of hypothermia.
 Remember that northern Maine holds on to winter as long as it can, and it often feels like winter well into spring.

 Be sure to take these steps before getting underway.